spacebender/Restricted3BodyProblemIntro/README.md

 # Restricted3BodyProblemIntro
 This repository holds some introductory codes to Restricted Three Body Problem.
 Please read all the comments section in the MAINLyapOrb.m file before running the program

+Currently this file can
+1) Generate the family of Lyapunov Orbits and stores some parameters like Energy , Monodromy Matrix etc for the family , Plot Surface, Contour and Lyapunov family for Sun and all nine planets and Planets and some of their moons

+2) You can change the figure properties inside the plot functions as per convinience of view .

+3) I have provided enough documentation, if you feel clarity is not good please contact me .

 At this point I would like to thank